Rufus For Real

 What is a Cornish hen???

-Most grocery stores carry them in the freezer section — even Walmart keeps them stocked near the frozen turkeys.
-Just thaw in the fridge for a couple of days before brining.
+Most grocery stores carry them in the freezer section.
+Thaw in the fridge for 1–2 days before cooking.

 How many people does one hen serve?